• About TTT

 Austin, Texas

-As the capital of Texas, Austin is a vibrant city that never fails to impress.
-Known as the “Live Music Capital of the World,” Austin offers a lively music scene that can be enjoyed in its numerous bars, clubs, and live music venues.
+As the capital of Texas, Austin is a vibrant city that consistently impresses.
+Known as the “Live Music Capital of the World,” Austin boasts a lively music scene that can be experienced in its numerous bars, clubs, and venues.
 There’s a genre for everyone’s taste, from blues to rock, country to jazz.
-Austin would be my number one pick for traveling solo in Texas.
-There are plenty of places to go within walking distance, and you may not even need to rent a car if you fly.

 If you’re a history buff, visit the Texas State Capitol in downtown Austin and take a guided tour to learn about the state’s history and government.